VittorioAccomazzi/LeafSize/README.md

 ## Workflow
 The steps that the user has take to quantify leaf size and pathogen size are the following:
-1. Selection of the images layout :
+1. Selection of the images layout:
-   1. Number of petri dishes in each image : 1 or 4.
+   1. Number of petri dishes in each image: 1 or 4.
    2. Number of leaves in each petri dish: 1 or 2.
 2. Interactively set the settings for the identification of the leaves and patogen regions in the images as follow.
 At any point in time you can click on `Preview` to view how the image displayed in the page analyzed:
    1. Isolate the leaves: this is accomplished setting two sliders for `Hue` and `Saturation`: